Amalan-ConStat/PresidentialElection/Year1994/Election1994.md

 # Structure of Document

 Data extraction begins from page 4 of the document.
-Each page from here has a table representing each disttrict.
+Each page from here has a table representing each district.
 All tables follow the similar format.

 If we consider the columns, first column is for candidate names with